exoplatform/exo-documentation/docs/OnlyOffice.rst

 |image6|

+.. note:: The close button at the top right of the drawer allows only to close the drawer, it does not close the document and it
+          does not create a new version.
-.. note:: To create a version of the document in :ref:`Documents application <Manage-Documents>`, you need either to click on
-          ``save`` button of the drawer or close the editor browser tab.
+          To create a version of the document in :ref:`Documents application <Manage-Documents>`, you need either to click on ``save`` button of the drawer or close the editor browser tab.